-This test will only identify network bottlenecks and won’t indicate how fast a backup job will run.
+This test will only identify network bottlenecks and will not indicate how fast a backup job will run.

 There are some instances where backups are running slow and is difficult to pin what the cause of the problem might be.
 This test will help to identify if the problem is in the network and routing.

-To start this test, you’ll need to first SSH in to the CFA as the root user.
+To start this test, you will need to first SSH in to the CFA as the root user.

 Once at the command line, make the CFA the listening server by running the following command:

-Next, connect to the client that’s currently showing signs of being slow.
+Next, connect to the client that is currently showing signs of being slow.